carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

   Enable the instruction info view.
 This is enabled by default.

+.. option:: -all-stats

+  Print all hardware statistics.
+This enables extra statistics related to the dispatch logic, the hardware schedulers, the register file(s), and the retire control unit.
+This option is disabled by default.

+.. option:: -all-views

+  Enable all the view.

 .. option:: -instruction-tables

   Prints resource pressure information based on the static information